dotbitHQ/Documents/DAS-Introduction-202105-EN.md

 ### Any public chain address can hold a DAS account

 Thanks to the custom cryptographic primitives feature of CKB, CKB can support placing the signature algorithm of any public chain on the CKB and using it for verification when necessary.
 For example, we can verify on the CKB that a user has provided a valid ETH private key signature for a piece of data.
 Further, if the ETH private key signature is verified to be valid, the state of the CKB can be modified.
 This is the principle of sending and receiving CKBs with ETH addresses, as implemented in the CKB.pw product.
 Based on this, we can extend it to manage any asset issued on CKB with any public chain address, including naturally NFT assets like the DAS accounts.
-This is a reflection of the high compatibility of DAS as a decentralized identity protocol.
+This is a reflection of the high compatibility of DAS as a cross-chain decentralized identity protocol.